Academic Policies

 Academic Suspension

-The period of suspension is for one calendar year.
-A student to whom such a suspension notice is issued at the end of a fall semester is eligible to return a year later, at the beginning of spring semester.
+Academic Suspension requires a minimum period of one calendar year before a student may become eligible to return to Western as a full-time student.
 A student suspended at the end of the spring semester is eligible to return a year later, at the beginning of the summer session.
 A student suspended at the end of the summer semester is eligible to return a year later, at the beginning of the fall session.
-In order to return to Western after serving the specified academic suspension period, the suspended student must apply for readmission through the Office of the Registrar.
+A student suspended at the end of the fall semester is eligible to return a year later, at the beginning of the spring session.

 Credits earned at another institution during a period of academic suspension are evaluated by the criteria explained in the Admissions Policies and Procedures section of this Catalog.